(888)- 512-2870 (USA only)

 The holding process refers to the short-term* or long-term** heated storage of welding electrodes to maintain factory-fresh dryness.
 Storing the rods at elevated temperatures prevents atmospheric moisture contamination of the electrode’s hygroscopic flux coating.
 There are various temperature requirements according to the type of electrode and also that are also set forth by welding codes.
 For specific holding temperature guidelines, please contact the manufacturer of your consumable.

-The rebaking process refers to the short-term*, high temperature heating of stick electrodes that have been or may have been contaminated by atmospheric moisture.
-The rebaking process “reconditions” the welding electrode, meaning it bakes out the moisture that has entered the coating thus restoring the electrode so it is suitable for reuse.
-Many large shops have a rebake oven in the tool crib in which electrodes coming back from the field are procedurally rebaked as a precaution to remove any moisture, and then put into a holding oven for long term low temperature storage for reuse.
+The rebaking process refers to the short-term*, high temperature heating of welding rods that have been or may have been contaminated by atmospheric moisture.
+The rebaking process “reconditions” the welding rod, meaning it bakes out the moisture that has entered the coating thus restoring the electrode so it is suitable for reuse.
+Many large shops have a rebake rod oven in the tool crib in which electrodes coming back from the field are procedurally rebaked as a precaution to remove any moisture, and then put into a holding oven for long term low temperature storage for reuse.
 For specific rebake temperature guidelines, please contact the manufacturer of your consumable.

 * - In relation to our products, we consider short-term to mean 8 hours or less.